 Chunky sweaters, pumpkin spice everything, and seasonal decor are signs that fall is in full swing.
 When cooler temps and crisp leaves roll around, you can also expect a shift in hairstyles.
 Warmer colors like reds and browns are indicators that autumn has commenced, and for women with natural hair, it also presents a spike in silk press season.

 Though there's no right or wrong time for a silk press, summer makes it challenging because sweat and straightened natural hair don't always mesh.
-It's why there's no better time to pause on protective styling, to try a straight style.
+It's why there's no better time than fall to pause on protective styling, to try a straight style.
 Plus, the possibilities of buns, chunky braids, and waves make a silk press seem worth it.

 However, the good news is thanks to tons of knowledge and innovation, there are many solutions to keep your hair healthy while straight.
 To help before your next salon appointment, we tapped top stylists to share their tips for protecting your curls from heat this season.
 Read ahead for more.